 There were no cell phones, no computers, no video games.
 We got three television channels and then only if the antenna was positioned just right.
 Life was slower, much more mellow and there was time.
 Time to share with family and friends.
 Time to relax.
-Time to just play.
+And time to just play.

 I've talked before about how we spent long, hot summers gathering everything possible from the garden and freezing or canning it to use during the winter.
 Back then in our little corner of the world, people grew much of what they ate.
 There were always peas to be picked and shelled.
 Butterbeans, too.

 Rinse the quail and pat dry thoroughly with paper towels.
 Generously season each bird with salt and pepper both inside and out.

-Place quail in a pan and sprinkle over a generous amount of flour, turning the quail in the flour to thoroughly coat the birds.
+Place the quail in a pan and sprinkle over a generous amount of flour, turning the quail in the flour to thoroughly coat the birds.

-Meanwhile, in a well-seasoned black iron skillet bring enough oil for frying up to temperature.
+- Meanwhile, in a well-seasoned black iron skillet bring enough oil for frying up to temperature.
 You’ll want oil to a depth of about 1-inch.

-Add prepared quail to the hot oil and fry turning occasionally until golden brown all over.
+- Add prepared quail to the hot oil and fry turning occasionally until golden brown all over.

-Remove to a paper towel lined plate to drain.
+- Remove to a paper towel lined plate to drain.